tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 ## Transmitting encapsulation keys and ciphertexts {#construction-transmitting}

-The encapsulation key and ciphertext values are directly encoded with fixed lengths as in {{FIPS203}}; the representation and length of elements MUST be fixed once the algorithm is fixed.
+The encapsulation key and ciphertext values are directly encoded with fixed lengths as in {{FIPS203}}.

 In TLS 1.3 a KEM encapsulation key or KEM ciphertext is represented as a `KeyShareEntry`: